yogsototh/ycategories-presentation/categories/30_How/040_Haskell_Types.md

 Haskell Types
 -------------

-We can make function that can work for _all_ type parameter.
-Such function can only work with the _topology_ induced by the type.
-We know such function won't work _on_ the elements.

 Sometimes, the type determine a lot about the function<sup>★</sup>:

 <pre class="haskell"><code>fst :: (a,b) -> a -- Only one choice